KDWijesinghe/Workplace-Safety-Device/README.md

 - Pilot deployment in small and medium-scale mining sites
 - Direct collaboration with mining officers
-- Target: Sri Lankan mining & construction sectors
+- Target: Sri Lankan mining and construction sectors
-- Planned product website with demo, pricing, and contact info
+- Planned product website with demo, pricing and contact info

 ---